CAPELLAX02/MernMart/README.md

 ## Usage

 - Create a MongoDB database and obtain your `MongoDB URI` - [MongoDB Atlas](https://www.mongodb.com/cloud/atlas/register)
-- Create a Iyzico account and obtain your `API Key` and `Secret Key` - [Iyzico Sandbox](https://docs.iyzico.com/v/en/getting-started/preliminaries/sandbox/)
+- Create a Stripe account and obtain your `STRIPE_PUBLISHABLE_KEY` and `STRIPE_SECRET_KEY` - [Stripe](https://dashboard.stripe.com/login)
+- You can get your SMTP user and password using several options, Google Gmail is one example.
+Click [here](https://nodemailer.com/usage/using-gmail/) to get more information about Nodemailer and Gmail SMTP.

 ### Env Variables